Faculty Position Posting in Global Nutrition

 The highly collaborative and productive faculty provides a very positive environment for professional growth and program expansion.

-Online application is required via MSU’s online job application website job #4569.
+Online application is required via MSU’s Careers@MSU, job #4569.
 Applications should include a cover letter, CV, statement of research plans, and a one-page teaching statement, all in a single PDF file.
 In addition, four letters of recommendation should be submitted electronically through this application system.

 Questions regarding the position may be directed to Hannah Distinguished Professor and Chair of the Search Committee, Felicia Wu.